Skip to main content

 });

-import { getCreateReceiverClaimableUtxoFromPublicBalanceFunction } from "@umbra-privacy/sdk";
+import { getETAIntoReceiverBurnableStealthPoolNoteCreatorFunction } from "@umbra-privacy/sdk/deposit";

-import { getReceiverClaimableUtxoFromPublicBalanceProver } from "@umbra-privacy/web-zk-prover";
+import { getETAIntoStealthPoolNoteCreatorProver } from "@umbra-privacy/sdk/zk-prover";

-const zkProver = getReceiverClaimableUtxoFromPublicBalanceProver();
+const zkProver = getETAIntoStealthPoolNoteCreatorProver();

-const createUtxo = getCreateReceiverClaimableUtxoFromPublicBalanceFunction(
+const createNote = getETAIntoReceiverBurnableStealthPoolNoteCreatorFunction(

 { client },